zzzhehao/zzzhehao/README.md

 # 🦑 Hi!

 I am a M.Sc.
 Biology Student at University of Hamburg.
-I code for exact four reasons:
+I code for exact five reasons:

 1. I am lazy.
 Repetitive work is pure agony.
-2. I don't trust some people, so I write my code myself.
-3. I don't trust myself, so I let code do stuff for me.
+2. I don't trust myself, so I let code do stuff for me.
+3. I have some weird ideas.
 4. I am procrastinating.
+5. Reproducibility.
+Science should be rigorous and traceable.

 I mainly use `R` but I will do what I have to do if it doesn't behave.